3 keys to a product-led go-to-market strategy

 What does Jake have to say about successful marketing?

-How can other companies replicate Pendo’s success with their own go-to-market strategies?
+How can other companies replicate Pendo’s success with their product-led go-to-market strategies?

 Jake answers these questions and more on our latest Data-Driven Marketer podcast, and we capture all the highlights from that interview below: